munificent/craftinginterpreters/book/jumping-back-and-forth.md

 The syntax is a little complex since we allow either a variable declaration or an expression.
 We use the presence of the `var` keyword to tell which we have.
 For the expression case, we call `expressionStatement()` instead of `expression()`.
-That looks for a semicolon, which we need here too, and almost emits an `OP_POP` instruction to discard the value.
+That looks for a semicolon, which we need here too, and also emits an `OP_POP` instruction to discard the value.
 We don't want the initializer to leave anything on the stack.